Multiple Sclerosis Protocols

 Detoxing heavy metals is also critical.

 Essential oils can really help manage symptoms whilst you employ other protocols to eliminate MS symptoms permanently.
-But, essential oils really help to cure nerve damage and detox the body also.
-They also boost immune function.
+But, essential oils really help to cure nerve damage and detox the body.
+They also boost immune function and heal us energetically.

 Some base oils, like Castor and Nigella Sativa are also very useful in detoxing and immune boosting.
 Castor Oil Packs, advocated by Edgar Cayce, and Nigella Sativa taken internally are very useful protocols along with Lemon and Cayenne Liver Detox Drink.